Data querying in Entity Framework Core is performed against the DbSet

 NoTracking Queries

-method stops this work being done and can improve performance of an application:
+method stops this work from being done and can improve the performance of an application:

 var cars = context.Cars.AsNoTracking().ToList();

-If you have a series of read-only queries to perform against the same instance of the context, you can configure the tracking behaviour at context-level instead of using the AsNoTracking
+If you have a series of read-only queries to perform against the same instance of the context, you can configure the tracking behavior at context-level instead of using the AsNoTracking

 method in each query: